How Much Does It Cost To Replace A Central AC Unit In Miami

 Does system size affect replacement cost in Miami?

 Yes.
 Larger homes require higher-tonnage systems, which cost more upfront and may require duct adjustments.
-Proper sizing is critical to avoid humidity issues and high energy bills.
+Proper ac sizing is critical to avoid humidity issues and high energy bills.

 Is it cheaper to replace an AC system in the off-season?